risawitama/verbose-potato/README.md

-## I have kleptomania, but when it gets bad, I take something for it.
+## I thought my wife was joking when she said she'd leave me if I didn't stop signing "I'm A Believer"...
+Then I saw her face.